Come to JCC as a first time college student

-Whether you want to become a nurse, engineer, global ambassador, or successful business owner, a Jamestown Community College education can help you achieve your goals.
+Whether you want to become a nurse, engineer, global ambassador, or business owner, Jamestown Community College can help you achieve your goals.
 Find a program that is right for you and begin your college experience.

 If you are a home-schooled student, you can apply to JCC following the school year when you turned 16.